 Ring in the holidays with your favorite songs, special guest performances, and a visit from you-know-who!
 What better way to get into the holiday spirit than with the NEPA Philharmonic!
 Tickets can be purchased online with the Northeastern Pennsylvania Philharmonic.

 THE NEPA PHILHARMONIC is performed in multiple theaters; make sure to choose the historic Peoples Security Bank Theater at Lackawanna College in Scranton!

 ELECTRIC CITY TROLLEY MUSEUM: SANTA TROLLEY

 Located on the Steamtown National Historic Site grounds in a restored late 19th-century mill building, the Electric City Trolley Museum commemorates the first successfully operational electric-powered streetcar system in the United States.
-You will enjoy the interactive exhibits and displays including vintage trolleys.
-Then climb aboard an authentic 1926 or 1932 trolley for a 5 ½ mile trip over Roaring Brook through the mile-long tunnel and along the original Laurel Line.
+Climb aboard an authentic 1926 or 1932 trolley for a 5 ½ mile trip over Roaring Brook through the mile-long tunnel and along the original Laurel Line.
 Santa joins you on your excursions for a holiday-themed ride!

 LACKAWANNA COUNTY WINTER MARKET AT THE GLOBE

 The Winter Market at the historic Globe Store location offers retail and food vendors, heated tents, hot chocolate, horse-drawn carriage rides, visits from Santa, and round-the-clock musical entertainment.
 Downtown Scranton sets the scene with local businesses decorating their windows in festive decor, lights adorning the trees, and holiday music playing across Courthouse Square.